Awesome-RJ/Skynet-System/README.md

 ### Commands list
 You can check help using -

-    *help <plugin_name> *- Get help about plugin, Send it without plugin name to get list of all plugins.
+    *?help main* - prints out basic help in the group, inspectors or higher only *help <plugin_name> *- Get help about plugin, Send it without plugin name to get list of all plugins

 ------------